ross-sum/bliss_term/README.md

   buffer will not put the cursor at points immediately after the last entered Blissymbolic charaacter (rembembering Blissymbolics characters are outside of the ASCII character range).
+* Nano outputs spurious text at random points in time after moving around in the file being edited.
+Sometimes it is obvious that Nano has lost what line number it is on and sometimes the cause is not obvious.
+At either rate the root cause has not been detected from the information streams passing between the terminal emulator and Nano via the terminal client in the operating system.
+It otherwise works with Blissymbolics characters.
+* Emacs has yet to be tested against Bliss_Term.

 There are probably numerous other errors that I have yet to discover.
 I am actively using this terminal emulator whenever it is safe for me to do so, so I